Valoctocat/Ada-Project/README.md

 Up until December 2nd :
 - Study correlation between packaging and distance
-- If note finished for milestone 2, perform bootstrapping on distance distribution for each food category to assess in intervall of confidence
+- Perform bootstrapping to get an interval of confidence for the share of the top exported categories for each country.
-- Gather the interesting statistics to build the data story
+- Gather the interesting statistics to build the data story :
+   * Distance travelled for each Food category (median distance bootstrapped and Max Value)
+   * Share of the top categories for each country (mean share bootsrapped)
-- Inform on Jekyll and D3
+- Document on Jekyll and D3

 Up until December 9th :
 - Build the two interactive maps with D3 (more informations in the notebook)